 Remembering Jennifer Jones

-The break-out movie role for Jennifer Jones was as Bernadette Soubirous in The Song of Bernadette (1943).
-Among her co-stars in The Song of Bernadette were Vincent Price and Lee J. Cobb.
-(Jennifer Jones 1943 The Song of Bernadette Screenshot)
+The break-out movie role for Jennifer Jones was as devout Bernadette Soubirous in The Song of Bernadette (1943).
+Among her co-stars in The Song of Bernadette were Charles Bickford, Vincent Price, Patricia Morison, and Lee J. Cobb.

-The cast of Since You Went Away (1944) included Jennifer Jones, her husband Robert Walker, Claudette Colbert, Joseph Cotten, Shirley Temple, and Agnes Moorehead (Bewitched).
+The cast of Since You Went Away (1944) included Jennifer Jones, her husband Robert Walker, Claudette Colbert, Joseph Cotten, Shirley Temple, Hattie McDaniel, Keenan Wynn, and Agnes Moorehead (Bewitched).
 Since You Sent Away composer Max Steiner won the Academy Award for Best Original Score.